Vocal Extractors: The 7 Best Tools for Extracting Acapellas and Samples

 Whether you’re tightening up layered vocals, aligning vocal parts to your track or even aligning various instrument takes— Vocalign will do it all.

-Best of all, it comes as part of LANDR’s All Access Pass subscription that gives you access to LANDR’s entire suite of tools including industry-leading instant mastering, a huge samples marketplace, digital distribution and LANDR’s new loop-based instrument plugin Chromatic.
+Best of all, it comes bundled as part of LANDR Studio which gives you access to LANDR’s entire suite of tools including industry-leading instant mastering, a huge samples marketplace, digital distribution and LANDR’s new loop-based instrument plugin Chromatic.

 Audacity is known to be one of the best free DAWs out there—but it’s also known as one of the better audio editors available right now.